Other Architects

 José Sabás aka Sabás Honoré Rivera (1874-1951) was born in Mayagüez to Victor Honoré Garau (1842-1926) and Angela Rivera.
 Victor was a builder or “maestro de obras” born in Mayagüez to Ecceas Honoré, a French immigrant from the island of Guadeloupe.
 Among Victor’s work as a designer is the Lería-Esmoris residence pictured below.
 Sabás completed his primary schooling at the Liceo de Mayagüez, he later received a degree in Agronomy from the Escola de Enginyeria Agroalimentària i Biosistemes de Barcelona (EEAB) at the Universitat Politècnica de Catalunya (UPC).
 Some of his biographers and relatives say he also made some studies in Architecture there, upon his return from Barcelona, in 1903 he married Catalonia native Rosa Buigas Ginart in San Sebastián del Pepino.

 He designed two buildings in Mayagüez that to this day are historic landmarks in the city; the Teatro Yagüez reconstruction in 1921 after a 1919 fire that killed some one hundred fifty people damaged the structure and built in 1920 by Eng.
 Manuel Font listed in the National Register of Historic Places in 1985 and the Masonic Temple Logia Adelphia, built in 1912 and also listed in the National Register of Historic Places in 1986.
-Among his work that has since been demolished are the La Habanera Cigar Factory and the Miguel Esteves Blanes residence both on Mendez Vigo Street.
+Among his work that has since been demolished are the La Habanera Cigar Factory and the Miguel Esteves Blanes residence both on Mendez Vigo Street and now demolished.

 Father and son work is detailed in the publication Arquitectos en Plural: Vida, Obra y Trayectoria de Victor y Sabás Honoré en Puerto Rico (1842-1951) by René Carlos Cabrera La Llave.